Can I Sue a Trampoline Park If I Signed a Waiver?

 If your child was harmed at a trampoline park in Kentucky, you can make an injury claim even if you signed a waiver.

-This has also led to several lawsuits filed by people who sustained bodily injuries while enjoying these facilities.
-As the law makes clear, owners and operators of premises, including trampoline facilities, must take proper care to avoid injury to guests.
+The law makes clear, owners and operators of premises, including trampoline facilities, must take proper care to avoid injury to guests.

 If your child has been hurt at a trampoline park in Kentucky, contact our firm to get the compensation your child deserve.